woman doing yoga pose

 While we're on the subject of amino acids, why not add another one to our list?
 L-Citrulline is a non-essential amino acid that is important for heart health.
 It's also commonly used to support better blood flow (which, in turn, leads to increased energy).
 L-Citrulline also increases cellular energy production, so you feel like your best, most animated self.

 Out of all the healthy energy-boosting ingredients listed above, there is a single product that contains five of them in one convenient package.
-HerPower is a non-stimulant energy supplement that can help you feel more focused and energized throughout the day.
+Herpower is a non-stimulant energy supplement that can help you feel more focused and energized throughout the day.
 It contains Arginine Alpha-Ketoglutarate, Myo-inositol, beet root powder, L-Theanine, and L-Citrulline.

 If you're tempted to reach for a cup of coffee or a caffeine-laden energy drink in the morning, reach for HerPower instead!
 Try it for a few weeks, along with consuming a nutrient-rich diet, and pay attention to how much better you feel.